nitlang/nit/share/man/nitls.md

 All `.nit` files found in the specified directory and subdirectories are considered.

 ### `-d`, `--depends`
-List dependencies of given modules
+List dependencies of given modules.

 All imported modules are also considered.